 What are Geometric Shapes?

-Geometric shapes are any structure, open or closed, having a definite shape and properties made up of lines and points.
+Geometric shapes are any structure, open or closed, having a definite shape and properties made up of lines, curves and points.
 Some of the known geometric shapes are square, rectangle, circle, cone, cylinder, sphere, etc. All these shapes have some properties that make them unique and different from the other shapes.

 Types of Geometric Shapes